-4.10.5 PRC-004-WECC-1 - Protection System and Remedial Action Scheme Misoperation
+5.50.54.10.5 PRC-004-WECC-1 - Protection System and Remedial Action Scheme Misoperation

-Dispersed power producing resource sites typically would not be associated with a WECC Major Transfer Path or Remedial Action Scheme (RAS), and thus would not be affected by PRC-004-WECC-1.
+Dispersed generation-power producing resource sites typically would not be associated with a WECC Major Transfer Path or Remedial Action Scheme (RAS), and thus would not be affected by PRC-004-WECC-1.
 If a site were to be involved with one of these paths or schemes, it is likely that associated protection or RAS equipment would be located on the aggregating equipment rather than the individual generating units.
-As such, the BES definition changes may have an impact on applicability of this standard to dispersed power producing resources.
+As such, the BES definition changes may have an impact on applicability of this standard to dispersed generation power producing resources.
 This standard should be modified to clarify the applicability for dispersed generation resources; however, this is a regional standard and not part of the SDT's scope.
-Therefore, the SDT recommends that the relevant Region evaluate the standard for modification.
+Therefore, the SDT will recommends that the relevant Region communicate this recommendation to the evaluate the standard for modification relevant Region.

-4.10.6 PRC-005-1.1b - Transmission and Generation Protection System Maintenance and Testing
+5.50.64.10.6 PRC-005-1.1b - Transmission and Generation Protection System Maintenance and Testing

 The SDT recognizes that PRC-005-1.1b will be phased out beginning in early 2015.
 Therefore, the SDT recommends only guidance on PRC-005-1.1b rather than suggesting language changes to the standard.
-Therefore, the SDT does not recommend revising the applicability of this standard for dispersed generation resources, rather, the SDT provided recommendations for revisions to the applicable RSAW to NERC staff, which NERC has implemented after consultation with the Regions.
+Therefore, the SDT does not recommend revising the applicability of this standard does not need to be changed for dispersed generation resources, as rather, the SDT provided guidance has been provided in the form of recommended changes recommendations for revisions to the applicable_RSAW to NERC staff, which NERC has implemented after consultation with the Regions.

-4.10.7 PRC-005-2 - Protection System Maintenance PRC-005-3 - Protection System and Automatic Reclosing Maintenance PRC-005-4 - Protection System, Automatic Reclosing, and Sudden Pressure Relaying Maintenance
+5.50.74.10.7 PRC-005-2 - Protection System Maintenance

+PRC-005-3 - Protection System and Automatic Reclosing Maintenance PRC-005-4x - Protection System, Automatic Reclosing, and Sudden Pressure Relaying MaintenanceProtection System Maintenance and Testing: Sudden Pressure Relays

-The aggregated capability of the individual generating units may in some cases contribute to the reliability of the BPS; as such, there can be reliability benefit from ensuring certain BES equipment utilized to aggregate the individual units to a common point of connection are operated and maintained as required in PRC-005.
+The aggregated capability of the individual generating units may in some cases contribute to the reliability of the BPS; as such, there can be reliability benefit from ensuring certain BES equipment utilized to aggregate the individual units to a common point of connection are operated and maintained as required in PRC-00524.
 When evaluated individually, however, the generating units themselves do not have the same impact on BPS reliability as the system used to aggregate the units.
-The unavailability or failure of any one individual generating unit would have a negligible impact on the aggregated capability of the Facility; this would be irrespective to whether the dispersed generation resource became unavailable due to occurrence of a legitimate fault condition or due to a failure of a control system, protective element, dc supply, etc.
+The unavailability or failure of any one individual generating unit would have a negligible impact on the aggregated capability of the facilityFacility; this would be irrespective to whether the dispersed generation resource became unavailable due to occurrence of a legitimate fault condition or due to a failure of a control system, protective element, dc supply, etc.

 The protection typically utilized in these generating units includes elements which would automatically remove the individual unit from service for certain internal or external conditions, including an internal fault in the unit.
 These units typically are designed to provide generation output at low voltage levels, (i.e., less than 1000 V).
-Should these protection elements fail to remove the generating unit for this scenario, the impacts would be limited to the loss the individual generating unit and potentially the next device upstream in the collection system of the dispersed power producing resource.
-However, this would still only result in the loss of a portion of the aggregated capability of the Facility, which would be equally likely to occur due to a scenario in which a fault occurs on the collection system.
+Should these protection elements fail to remove the generating unit for this scenario, the impacts would be limited to the loss the individual generating unit and potentially the next device upstream in the collection system of the dispersed generation-power producing resource.
+However, this would still only result in the loss of a portion of the aggregated capability of the facilityFacility, which would be equally likely to occur due to a scenario in which a fault occurs on the collection system.